fusioncharts/dev_centre_docs/fusiontime/getting-started/real-time-data-in-fusiontime.md

 You can also assign a `multiplier` (default value: 1) to the time period.
 Note that you can omit the `multiplier` if you want, but the `unit` is mandatory.
 If you skip the `unit`, then the `timeSpread` attribute will be ignored.

-If you provide an invalid `timespread`, or none at all, then the chart will look for a time period in the data you have already provided to the chart.
-Any time period in the data will automatically be used as the default value of `timeSpread`.
-If there is no data in the chart, then the `timeSpread` will be set to accommodate four bins of time in the time navigator.
+> If you omit `timeSpread`, or provide an invalid one, then any time period in the existing data that can support four bins of time in the time navigator will be picked up as the value of `timeSpread`.

 Refer to the following code: